A structured method for text-based personality analysis.

 The conclusion may remain cautious

-When several processes remain close, when the text does not provide enough material, or when sociability remains ambiguous, the result should preserve that uncertainty.
+When several processes remain close, when the text lacks sufficient material, or when the relational mode remains ambiguous, the result indicates this uncertainty.

 The method favors a cautious or partially determined result over an artificially confident classification.